 Oregon Mechanics Lien Deadline Calculator

-Free Oregon mechanics lien deadline calculator — enter your project dates and get your exact Notice of Right to Lien, lien filing, and enforcement deadlines under Oregon lien law (ORS Chapter 87).
-No sign-up required.
+Oregon mechanics lien deadlines are strict - miss the 75-day filing window by a single day and your lien is permanently unenforceable, no exceptions.
+Enter your project dates below to get your exact Notice of Right to Lien, lien filing, and enforcement deadlines under Oregon lien law (ORS Chapter 87).
+Free, no sign-up required.

-Unlicensed contractors cannot enforce a mechanics lien in Oregon. — Verify CCB license →
+Unlicensed contractors cannot enforce a mechanics lien in Oregon. - Check CCB License →

 Step 1 of 4